What is hotel revenue management?

 3. Optimize distribution channels

 Distribution channels play a crucial role in hotels’ success, enabling them to reach a wider audience and generate more revenue.
-To optimize these channels, hoteliers can leverage technologies such as channel management, direct booking, booking engines, and inventory management systems.
+To optimize these channels, hoteliers can leverage technologies such as channel management, direct booking, booking engines, hotel booking engines, and inventory management systems.
 This way, they can improve their distribution strategies, maximize revenues and streamline operations.

 According to the latest data, the global hotel industry is expected to grow from $602.23 billion in 2021 to $702.74 billion in 2023, with a compound annual growth rate of 4.3%.
 To capitalize on this growth, hotels must adopt effective distribution strategies to reach a larger audience and increase bookings.